 LendingClub Bank offers unsecured debt consolidation loans.
 Checking your loan offers only takes a few minutes and won’t impact your credit score.

 You may be able to borrow up to $40,000 to consolidate a variety of debts.
-And, once approved, money could be in your account within two days.1 In the case of our balance transfer loans, you can have the funds sent to any of the creditors in our payment network.
+And, once approved, money could be in your account fast.
+In the case of our balance transfer loans, you can have the funds sent to any of the creditors in our payment network.
 Any remaining funds will be sent to your account.